MobileTracker GDPR Data Processing Addendum

 Personal data / sensitive data - information related to an identified or identifiable natural person.
 An identifiable natural person can be identified by name, ID number, precise location data, online identifier, or other specific factors.

 Pseudonymous data (as defined by GDPR) - pseudonymization masks personally identifiable information within data records to prevent re-identification without additional information.

 General Data Protection Regulation (GDPR)

-GDPR and MobileTracker Customer (a.k.a.
-Data Controller)
+GDPR and MobileTracker Customer (Data Controller)